 You can choose a single stake for $1, or multiply it by up to 10 times the amount - each stake amount costs $1 extra.
 The more you stake, the more you win, for each prize division.

 In KeNow you can win, in each draw, up to $1 million if you matched ten numbers and added the x10 multiplier.
 That means every four minutes, every day of the week, you have the chance of winning $1 million!

 Our final daily lottery is Germany's version of Keno, which is one of their most popular lotto draws.
 While it runs on the same principles as its Polish counterpart, there are some key differences that you need to know.

-To take part simply select between 2 and 10 numbers from the range of 1 to 70.
+To bet simply select between 2 and 10 numbers from the range of 1 to 70.
 The cheapest possible game is $1.50 for a single stake and the most expensive is $15 for a multiple stake of x10.
 The amount of numbers you choose and the stake value determines the price for a game.

 Remember, the more numbers you pick, the better your chance of winning, and the higher your winnings could be.

 To increase your chances of winning you can do one or both of the following:

 - Add additional games, either manually selecting the numbers or simply clicking on Quicky +1.

 - Picking the PLUS 5 option, which adds an extra $1.15 to your stake (that’s in total, not per game) and increases your potential profits, should you get any matches.